Activity does Not equal Progress

-Second, even a bigger problem is that people focus on the wrong things to check if team members are actually working.
-They – sometimes unconsciously – monitor things like:
+Secondly, and perhaps an even a bigger issue, is that people focus on the wrong things to check if team members are actually working.

 - Are team members online on Skype, Teams, or Slack?
 Is the bullet green? :)

-- Are they active in our project management software?
+- Are they active on your project management software?

-All these things will tell you if a person is busy and active, but not if that person is actually getting meaningful work done and making progress.
+All these things will tell you if a person is busy and active, but not if that person is actually getting meaningful, productive work done.

-To do doing meaningful work we need the exact opposite: undisturbed focus time without meetings, chat, phone or email interruptions.
+To do doing meaningful work, we need the exact opposite: uninterrupted focus time without meetings, chat, phone or email interruptions.

-Very often collaboration tools like chat prevent people from going in the zone and getting work done.
+Often, collaboration tools like chat prevent people from going in the zone and getting work done.
 This can be true of open plan office with continuous disturbances aswell.

 You can’t expect people to be available and online all the time, and at the same time get a decent amount of work done.